sacarlson/stellar_utility/multi-sign-server/readme.md

  * example JSON sent:  showing examples of what is sent of this action in JSON format
  * example JSON returned:  examples of JSON string returned from mss-server for this action

+##get_sequence: return the present sequence number for this account
+  * Values sent:
+    * account: stellar address of the target account

+  * Values returned:
+    * status: returns success or error if fails
+    * action: return "get_sequence" indicating what action is returning values
+    * account: save value used in search above
+    * sequence: the sequence number seen in stellar-core database for the account at this time

+ * example output:
+ {"status":"success", "action":"get_sequence", "account":"GXST...", "sequence"=>"23455.."}

 ##create_acc: create a multi sign account with the settings of the values given
   * Values sent:
     * master_address: the stellar address of the master creator of the account